|Confederation Cup 1999|

 Luis Garcia started his career with UNAM Pumas.
-He went to Spain and for Atletico Madrid and then, Real Sociedad.
+He went to Spain to play for Atletico Madrid and then, Real Sociedad.
 Returning from Europe he continued his career in Club América, Atlante, Guadalajara, Morelia, and Puebla.
-He played in the WC Finals in 1994.
-He also went to France 1998, but did not see any action.
-He had 79 caps.
+He played in the World Cup Finals in 1994.
+He also went to France four years later in 1998, but did not see any action.
+He had 79 caps between 1991 and 1999.

 AM: Alberto García Aspe

 Alberto García Aspe was an icon of the 1990's.
 He is one of the all-time appearance leaders for the Mexico national team.
 He participated in 109 matches, scoring a total 21 goals.
+He made his international debut against Guatemala in 1989.
 He played in 3 World Cup Finals from 1994 to 2002, earning over 100 caps.
-García Aspe played for UNAM Pumas, Necaxa, Argentine club River Plate, América, and Puebla.
+For his club career, García Aspe played for UNAM Pumas, Necaxa, Argentine club River Plate, América, and Puebla.
 His career with River Plate was very short.